Environmental Isolate Challenges: Identify, Store & Verify

 Storage and Preservation of Environmental Isolates

-Following the identification retaining and storing the culture needs consideration.
+Following identification, retaining and storing the culture needs consideration.
 This is useful when undertaking disinfectant qualification, verification or undertaking in staff training.
-Cultures can be subbed onto agar slopes, typically in universals containing the appropriate agar / nutrients.
-Following incubation these are then stored at room temperature until needed.
+Cultures can be subbed onto agar slopes, typically in universals containing the appropriate agar/nutrients.
+Following incubation, these are then stored at room temperature until needed.
 Other cultures can be stored on commercially available preservation beads which, following inoculation, are stored frozen.
 The storage or preservation method may depend on the culture, so the choice of preservation should be validated to verify the preservation method and subsequent recovery of the culture.
 This verification should also consider any potential risks in phenotypic or genotypic drift that can occur when cultures are subjected to a change in environment.

 Records pertaining to what has been stored needs consideration to ensure traceability is maintained.
 The retrieving of data should also be considered and where necessary should form part of the local records and retention procedure.

 Once cultures have been preserved these need to be managed and periodically checked for viability, discarding any non-viable cultures and replacing them with new ones.